ScanMountGoat/Smush-Material-Research/Debugging.md

 This technique also has the advantage of being able to edit shaders in RenderDoc and obvserve the changes to the rendered image.
 The sequence of API calls and shader code in the emulator can be used as a reference for the application.

 It can even be beneficial in some cases to translate sections of shader code or recreate sequences of API calls.
 Blindly copying API calls and shader code can quickly create an unmaintainable mess in the application code.
 A perfect 1:1 creation of the in game code might produce accurate output, but it won't help modders or application developers make informed decisions if it can't be understood.
-There will always be a tradeoff between rendering accuracy and development effort.
+There will always be tradeoffs between rendering accuracy, readability, and development effort.

 One approach is to try and come up with the simplest possible solution that explains the rendering results seen in game.
 This simple, readable solution can be tested by comparing the application outputs with the "reference" solution of the emulator.
 RenderDoc allows for editing shader code, which can be an easy way to quickly test different parameter values and isolate sections of the code.
-This makes it easy to test the same scenario for both the application code and the game.
+This makes it easy to test the same scenario for both the application code and the game and compare the output.

 It's important to establish the relationships between values even if the math isn't obvious right away.
 For example, it's easy to see that colorSet1 makes the model brighter or darker by changing vertex attribute values in the shader in RenderDoc.
 A value of 0 makes the model black and a value of 1 makes the model bright.
 This sounds like multiplication, so an application might express this as `color = color * colorSet1.rgb`.